Why Are the Emirates (UAE) Supporting the RSF?

 Recent examples of SSA activities were the crackdown on 44 civil rights defenders in 2023 and the crackdown on Bangladeshi workers protesting against their own government.

-As the beforementioned DAWN-Report describes, spying and surveillances by SSA reaches far beyond the borders of UAE:
+As the aforementioned DAWN-Report describes, spying and surveillances by SSA reaches far beyond the borders of UAE:

 The United Arab Emirates has demonstrated a blatant disregard for the rule of law and individual rights, engaging in widespread spying and surveillance tactics against critics and dissidents both within and outside its borders.
 The Emirati regime has been accused of employing sophisticated cyber-surveillance tools to hack into the phones, email accounts and digital communications of activists, journalists and even foreign government officials.